 Annual employment in key occupations (Crop Farmers, Mixed Crop and Livestock Farmers, Crop Farm Workers, Mixed Crop and Livestock Farm Workers) has been highly volatile in the Labour Force Survey.
 This is in line with the cyclical performance of grain growers, where the inverse relationship between price and volume fluctuates with market conditions.
 For example, workers in Mixed Crop and Livestock Farming increased by 7,400 between 2022 and 2023, likely due to exceptional climate conditions for Australian crop production.

-The Labour Force Survey has also shown that whilst cumulative hours worked have been declining over a decade in all key occupations, the individual hours worked have been variable, often remaining persistently high, ranging from 77-115 hrs/week in 2023.
+The Labour Force Survey has also shown that whilst cumulative hours worked have been declining over a decade in all key occupations, the individual hours worked have been variable, often remaining persistently higher than 40 hrs/week

 Opportunities